-So-called because they resemble big wheels of cheese, these pale yellow-orange pumpkins come in a variety of sizes and are striking displayed at different levels on the porch or front steps by themselves or with bright orange pumpkins and flower pots filled with fall bloomers like chrysanthemums and calendulas.
+Named for their resemblance to big wheels of cheese, these pale yellow-orange pumpkins come in a variety of sizes.
+They are striking when displayed at different levels on the porch or front steps or when paired with bright orange pumpkins and flower pots filled with fall bloomers like chrysanthemums and calendulas.
+Among the best cheeses:

 Ghostly White Pumpkins

 White pumpkins are attractive in fall porch displays and look especially striking when paired with orange varieties.
 White pumpkins include:

 - Baby Boo: These palm-sized minis are best in numbers―the more the merrier.
 Skin: Bright white; tends to turn yellow if exposed to direct sunlight.
 Size: Miniature.
 Ribbing: Deep.
 Edible: No. Carvability: Too small.

 - Lumina: Skin: Brilliant white.
 Texture: Smooth.
 Flesh: Bright yellow.
 Edible: Valued for its flavor; good for baking.
 Carvability: It can be carved or painted; however, it doesn't last long.